ails-lab/SAGE_Documentation/docs/README.md

   }
 }
 ```

-##### inThesaurus Annotator
+###### Simple inThesaurus Annotator

-1. **Variant**
-    * “serial execution” (slower) - The system will execute a query for each value in the data, even if the value re-appears multiple times.
-If, for example, the creator “Mikael Akerfeldt” appears 20 times, twenty single identical queries will be executed.
-    * “grouped execution” (usually faster) - All replications of the same value will be recognised and grouped as a single value, for which value a single query will be executed.
-(This option is slightly slower than the “serial execution” option only in cases where there are no duplicate values in the data, because of the overhead of the grouping task that is performed ahead of the execution.)
-2. **View as** - your only option is “term” for the time being, it could also be “place” or  “time”.
-Choose according to what you are querying for.
-3. **Thesaurus** - This is where you select the Thesaurus you want to use.
+1. **Thesaurus** - This is where you select the Thesaurus you want to use.
 The imported Thesauruses are under the “Vocabulary Import” tab, where you can add more Thesauruses if you wish.
-4. **Language** - Depending on the Thesaurus you chose, here you will see the languages that this Thesaurus contains.
+2. **Language** - Depending on the Thesaurus you chose, here you will see the languages that this Thesaurus contains.
 Leave it blank if you want to search through all available languages, otherwise select one specific language that you will restrict your search into.
-5. **Scheme** - Search under a specific subset of the Thesaurus only, e.g. “http://thesaurus.europeanafashion.eu/thesaurus/Colours” if you need only colors.
+3. **Scheme** - Search under a specific subset of the Thesaurus only, e.g. “http://thesaurus.europeanafashion.eu/thesaurus/Colours” if you need only colors.
 Leave it blank to search all possible schemes.
+4. **Lemmatizer** - Determine whether to use the Lemmatizer or not.
+This is generally desirable, since it will produce eventually more matches.

+###### Generic inThesaurus Annotator

+1. **Thesaurus** - This is where you select the Thesaurus you want to use.
+The imported Thesauruses are under the “Vocabulary Import” tab, where you can add more Thesauruses if you wish.
+2. **Language** - Depending on the Thesaurus you chose, here you will see the languages that this Thesaurus contains.
+Leave it blank if you want to search through all available languages, otherwise select one specific language that you will restrict your search into.
+3. **Scheme** - Search under a specific subset of the Thesaurus only, e.g. “http://thesaurus.europeanafashion.eu/thesaurus/Colours” if you need only colors.
+Leave it blank to search all possible schemes.
-6. **Default-text-language** - If “Autodetect-text-language” below fails or is set to False, this is the language that the query will default to.
+4. **Default-text-language** - If “Autodetect-text-language” below fails or is set to False, this is the language that the query will default to.
-7. **Autodetect-text-language**
+5. **Autodetect-text-language**
     * False - No autodetection language is initiated, the query runs with the default language set above.
     * True - The tool looks for any language labels accompanying the query values and uses them as a language.
 If no language labels are found, it tries to parse the text and uses NLP to auto detect the language used.
     * Force - The tool will now check for language labels, instead it will try to use NLP to automatically detect what language of the text.
-8. **Lemmatize** - Lemmatization uses the stem of the words in order to query.
+6. **Lemmatize** - Lemmatization uses the stem of the words in order to query.
 For example “red” and “reddish” or “redder” have the same stem and the tool will understand them as the same word, returning the URI for “red”.
 You should generally turn the lemmatizer to True, unless you want to query names or any other time you need the values to be parsed exactly as they are worded.
-9. **Mode** - this is the URI schema you want to use
+7. **Mode** - this is the URI schema you want to use
     * Thesaurus URI - Keeps the default URI path of the selected Thesaurus.
     * Exact match URI - Uses a custom URI path, for example if you want to use Wikidata URI or a custom Thesaurus URI - this usually applies when using custom/temporary thesauri/vocabularies that the URI of the terms is not the URI that we want for the enrichment
-10. **Full-text-match**
+8. **Full-text-match**
     * True - Input the full string of the value in the query, e.g. “Elvish Priestley” would be either found as a whole or not at all.
     * False - Check the string word-by-word for possible matches, e.g. in a name Thesaurus “Elvish” and “Priestly” would be queried separately if they both existed as entities in a Thesaurus of names.